djfemz/savannah-tech/README.md

 ]
 ```
 # Swagger Documentation
-The swagger documentation can be found here:
+The swagger documentation can be found here after running the application:
 http://localhost:8082/swagger-ui/index.html

 ## Acknowledgements